 Ropes are not used as frequently with commercial loads now that straps and ratchets are available.

 Curtainside trucks are used to protect cargo from the elements.
 They are not used for restraining the load, unless the curtains are rated to restrain the load and the load is positioned within 100mm of the curtains.
 Loads, which are usually on pallets, will be secured to the deck of the truck.

 Curtainside trucks are convenient for loading and unloading using a forklift truck.

 The curtains are tensioned using ratchets.

-Part of the load restraint system is the headboard as this prevents a load shifting forward and crushing the cab.
+Part of the load restraint system is the headboard as this prevents a load from shifting forward and crushing the cab.